STOP CHASING RAINBOWS

 by: Ulysses Ybiernas ♦ July 11, 2008 Lonely Table

-The days, the months, the years… they no longer feel distinct.
-They blur together into one long, relentless current, carrying me forward whether I am ready or not.
-And still, even in this motion, I find myself searching, restless, driven, reaching for something I cannot quite define.
+The days, the months, the years, they no longer feel separate from one another.
+They blur into a single, unbroken current, carrying me forward whether I feel prepared or not.
+And somewhere within that endless motion, I continue searching, restless and uncertain, reaching for something I cannot fully name.

-Only now do I understand: it was never something I could hold.
+Only now do I understand that it was never truly something I could hold.

-It was an illusion dressed as direction.
-A mirage born from longing, sustained by hope.
-And strangely enough, accepting that does not feel like loss.
-It feels like clarity.
+It was an illusion disguised as direction, a mirage born from longing and sustained by hope.
+Strangely enough, realizing this does not feel like defeat.
+Instead, it feels like awakening.
+Like clarity finally arriving after years of confusion.

-Because somewhere along the way, something in me changed.
+Somewhere along the way, something within me changed.

-I no longer feel the same urgency to chase what disappears as I approach it.
-Instead, I feel drawn, quietly but firmly, toward something different.
-Something grounded.
-Something real.
-A path that does not dazzle from afar, but endures underfoot.
+I no longer feel the same urgency to chase what continually disappears the moment I draw near.
+Instead, I feel myself being pulled toward something quieter but far more enduring, something grounded, stable, and real.
+A path that does not glitter from a distance, but remains solid beneath my feet.

 So today, I make a decision that feels both simple and profound.

-I turn instead toward what is already here.
+Instead, I will turn toward what is already here.

-And for the first time in what feels like a long while, I am no longer pursuing something that fades the closer I get.
+And for the first time in a long while, I no longer feel like I am pursuing something that fades the closer I get.

 © 2008 ET PLUS . articles · All Rights Reserved | My Office Diaries